pierre-rouleau/pel/doc/pel-manual.rst

                                Better integration for various programming
                                language is planned.

+                               ☝️  See `PEL Auto-Completion Support`_.

-pel-use-dired-narrow           Enabless the use of the dired-narrow_                         Yes, from MELPA_.
+pel-use-dired-narrow           Enables the use of the dired-narrow_                         Yes, from MELPA_.
                                package.
 This package provides commands to quickly reduce the number of entries shown in the ``*dired*`` buffer.